Peter van de Kamp

-Piet van de Kamp (December 26, 1901 – May 18, 1995), known as Peter van de Kamp in the United States, was a Dutch astronomer who lived in the United States most of his life.
+Piet van de Kamp (December 26, 1901 – May 18, 1995) was a Dutch astronomer.
+Known as Peter van de Kamp in the United States, he lived most of his life in that country.
 He was professor of astronomy at Swarthmore College and director of the college's Sproul Observatory from 1937 until 1972.
 He specialized in astrometry, studying parallax and proper motions of stars.

+His work consisted of assisting with parallax programs and proper motion work on stars.
+Van de Kamp worked under Samuel Alfred Mitchell and Harold Alden.
+He and Alexander N. Vyssotsky spent eight years measuring 18,000 proper motions.
+He did additional, smaller projects individually, including an investigation for general and selective absorption of light within the Milky Way.

-He came to public attention in the 1960s when he announced that Barnard's star had a planetary system based on observed "wobbles" in its motion, but this is now known to be false.
+Van de Kamp came to public attention in the 1960s when he announced that Barnard's Star had a planetary system based on observed "wobbles" in its motion.
+The particular finding is now known to be false, but scientific debate remains regarding companions around the red dwarf star.
+He first propounded the theory to the International Astronomical Union in 1963.

-On November 14, 2018, the Red Dots project announced that Barnard's star hosts an exoplanet at least 3.2 times as massive as Earth, though this does not match either of the planets he had claimed.
-In 2021, even this planet's existence was questioned.

-Life
+Early life and education

-Van de Kamp was the son of Lubbertus van de Kamp, who had an administrative job at a cigar factory, and Engelina C.A. van der Wal.
+Van de Kamp was the son of Lubbertus van de Kamp and Engelina C. A. van der Wal.
 His younger brother Jacob van de Kamp was also a successful scientist: an organic chemist, who spent most of his career in the United States.

 Van de Kamp studied at the University of Utrecht and started his professional career at the Kapteyn Astronomical Institute in Groningen working with Pieter Johannes van Rhijn.
 In 1923 he left for the Leander McCormick Observatory at the University of Virginia for a year's residence supported by the Draper Fund of the National Academy of Sciences.
-There he assisted Samuel Alfred Mitchell with his extensive stellar parallax program and Harold Alden with the lengthy Boss star project.
+There he assisted Samuel Alfred Mitchell with his stellar parallax program and Harold Alden with the Boss star project, both concerned with the proper motion and apparent position of stars relative to our solar system.
 The following year Van de Kamp went to the Lick Observatory in California as a Kellogg fellow.
 There he received his PhD from the University of California in Astronomy in June 1925.
 The next year he also received a PhD from the University of Groningen.

 Van de Kamp returned to McCormick on October 1, 1925, to take up the position left vacant by Harold Alden, who had just taken up the directorship of the Yale University Observatory Southern Station in Johannesburg, South Africa.
 In the spring of 1937, Van de Kamp left McCormick Observatory to take over as director of Swarthmore College's Sproul Observatory.
 One of his early pupils in astrometry was Nancy Grace Roman, who went on to become NASA's first Chief of Astronomy.

-His work consisted of assisting with the parallax program and continuing the proper motion work that he and Alden had begun.
-Van de Kamp and Alexander N. Vyssotsky spent eight years measuring 18,000 proper motions.
-He did additional, smaller projects individually, including an investigation for general and selective absorption of light within the Milky Way.